 So what exactly is SAML and why are we excited?

 SAML, which stands for Security Assertion Markup Language, is an is an XML-based standard from OASIS that deals with exchanging authentication and authorization data between parties.
-It consists of a number of profiles describing different use cases for the standard, but the one that is most prominently used is SAML 2.0 Web Browser Single Sign On Profile which describes cross (security) domain web single sign on.
+It consists of a number of profiles describing different use cases for the standard, but the one that is most prominently used is SAML 2.0 Web Browser Single Sign On (SSO) Profile which describes cross (security) domain web SSO.

 There are three actors involved in a SAML authentication flow.
 The SAML Identity Provider (IdP) is a SAML authority that bears the burden of authenticating users against an identity repository and retrieving information about these users from the same or other identity repositories.
 It consequently passes on this information to a SAML Service Provider using SAML messages.
 A SAML Service Provider (SP) is most commonly a component of, or a middleware in a web application.
 It triggers the authentication request to a SAML Identity Provider and, after successful user authentication, consumes the SAML message that the Identity Provider sent in order to retrieve details about the authentication event and the authenticated user themselves.
 It finally uses this information in order to create a session in the context of the web application in which it is being used.